henriksundeodegard/context-adaptive-architecture/README.md

 # Context-adaptive architecting
-designing intelligent systems that grow with us
+designing intelligent systems that evolve with us

 - #0 Executive preview
 - #1 A real-world setup